Compliance worries hit shares in India's top two drugmakers

-MUMBAI Shares in India's two largest drugmakers, Sun Pharmaceutical Industries Ltd (SUN.NS) and Dr Reddy's Laboratories Ltd (REDY.NS), slid on Monday after both reported compliance troubles that could dent profits this business year.
+MUMBAI Nov 9 Shares in India's two largest drugmakers, Sun Pharmaceutical Industries Ltd and Dr Reddy's Laboratories Ltd, slid on Monday after both reported compliance troubles that could dent profits this business year.

 Dr Reddy's said on Friday that it had been issued with a formal warning from the U.S. drug watchdog over three of its plants.
 A day later, Sun Pharma - which took over rival Ranbaxy and several troubled plants this year - told investors it was still working to fix problems at its Halol facility.